 Activity Level This tour is one of our Self-Guided Walking Adventures, rated easy to moderate, with an average of 7 to 10 miles per day.
 While walks typically are not able to be shortened, it is possible to travel with your luggage to your next accommodation on any given day (included in the price of the tour).
 There are daily ascents and descents, with a maximum elevation gain of 850 feet.
 Most of the hills are gradual as opposed to short and steep.
 The terrain includes narrow gravel roads, springy turf, packed dirt trails, and a few stretches of loose gravel.
-This itinerary offers full days of walking through quintessential English countryside of quaint villages, with cream-colored cottages and beautiful gardens, as well as historic castles, a Roman road, and medieval churches.
+This itinerary offers full days of walking through the quintessential English countryside of quaint villages, with cream-colored cottages and beautiful gardens, as well as historical castles, a Roman road, and medieval churches.
 As many walks bring you through open pastures (muddy when wet!) and constantly evolving farmland, it's important to be comfortable around livestock (sheep, cows, horses) and helpful to remain attentive; some navigation skills and a sense of adventure may come in handy as well.
 Remember: preparation is the key to ensuring your tour readiness; the more you walk or participate in aerobic exercise prior to your trip, the more you will enjoy your experience!
-DAY 1 Arrival in Cheltenham, England.
-Orientation meeting at 6:00 p.m.
-Upon arrival in England, you make your way to Cheltenham in the County of Gloucestershire.
+DAY 1 Your England: The Cotswolds tour begins Upon arrival in England, you make your way to Cheltenham in the County of Gloucestershire.
 This cultural capital of the fabled Cotswolds exudes an air of refinement, adorned with neatly tended green spaces and gracious Regency architecture dressed in ironwork, balconies, and verandahs.
 In the 18th century, aristocrats, including Jane Austen, flocked here with the same fervor with which they retreated to Bath-to "take the waters" of its many spas.
 You may arrive at your hotel at any time and spend the afternoon as you wish, perhaps warming up for your walking days with a stroll along the leafy promenade or browsing the fine-art collections of The Wilson Museum & Art Gallery.
 You meet your local Country Walkers representative this evening at 6:00 p.m. for an orientation meeting and welcome drink at the hotel.
 Dinner is on your own tonight at one of Cheltenham's many fine restaurants.
-Accommodation: Malmaison Cheltenham, Cheltenham
+DAY 2 Winchcombe to Broadway 9.3 miles, moderate, 650-ft. elevation gain and loss After breakfast, a taxi delivers you about a half-hour to the 10th-century Sudeley Castle & Gardens, gracefully set against the quiet dignity of the Cotswolds hills on the outskirts of the ancient Saxon capital of